OfficeDev/office-js-docs-pr/docs/concepts/add-in-development-lifecycle.md

 - Will customers use the add-in to enhance the viewing or authoring experience of a document?
 If so, you may want to consider creating a **task pane add-in**.

-Support for certain Add-in APIs may differ between Office applications and the platform they are running on (Windows, Mac, Web, Mobile).
+Support for certain add-in APIs may differ between Office applications and the platform they are running on (Windows, Mac, Web, Mobile).
 To see the current API coverage by client and platform, see our [Office Add-in host and platform availability](../overview/office-add-in-availability.md) page.

 ## 4. Design and implement the user experience and user interface for the add-in